 Ever feel that the work of writing is getting all too hard?
 Look no further than the wonderful Kate DiCamillo.
 Her wise and insightful advice will inspire you to keep going. www.katedicamillo.com/onwrit.html

 Aurora is not only the name of the main character in my novel she is also a painting by Edward Burne-Jones.
-Aurora is in the collection of the Queensland Art Gallery, however, she is currently resting and is not available for viewing.
+Aurora is in the collection of the Queensland Art Gallery.

 Aurora 1896, Edward Burne-Jones.
 Oil on canvas, purchased 1954